SamuelBanfield/codenames-gpt/README.md

 To run the backend, create a `backend/.properties.json` file containing the following properties:

-* host - The host
-* websocketPort - The port
 * openaiKey - An open AI key
 * gptModel - Which model to use, e.g. `gpt-4o`
 * guessDelay - (Optional) The time in seconds that the AI will delay before supplying a clue or guess.
 The AI will otherwise play incomprehinsibly quickly